Quick Details

 Around the corner, Mid-century modernism dominates at cooperatives Tiber Island and Harbour Square, revealing the lofty ambitions and controversial outcomes of Urban Renewal.
 At Wheat Row, one of DC’s rare 18th-century rowhouses, we glimpse the neighborhood’s colonial roots.
 In dramatic contrast, across the street are the cylindrical townhouses of River Park Cooperative, built by the Reynolds Company as an experimental showcase for aluminum construction.

-We’ll pause in Capitol Park, championed and designed by “the Leading Lady of Urban Renewal” Chloethiel Woodward Smith in 1959, before exploring the Gallery of Southwest, an outdoor art space tucked beneath the highway.
+We’ll pause at Capitol Park, championed and designed by “the Leading Lady of Urban Renewal,” Chloethiel Woodward Smith in 1959, before exploring the Gallery of Southwest, an outdoor art space tucked beneath the highway.
 Passing Saint Dominic Church, a rare survivor of Southwest’s demolition, we’ll stop outside the U.S. Department of Housing & Urban Development to discuss the oft reviled (but occasionally lauded) Brutalist style.

 Our tour concludes at The Wharf, where sleek new high rises, music venues and lively restaurants meet the centuries-old Municipal Fish Market — a fading relic of the waterfront’s earliest days.